 American University School of International Service, M.A.
 International Affairs

 Arizona State University, B.S.
 Housing and Urban Development cum laude

-Admitted to the New York and Virginia Bars; Admission Pending to the DC Bar, Currently Working under the Supervision of Firm Members Barred in DC
+Admitted to the New York and Virginia Bars; Application Pending to the DC Bar, Currently Working under the Supervision of Firm Members Barred in DC